po1sigala/live/02-Lesson-Plans/Full-Time/06-Week/02-Day/02-Day-LessonPlan.md

 * In the next class, students will start using MySQL.

-* Direct the students to the `04-Supplemental` folder where there are installation instructions for the MySQL Server and Workbench for [Mac](../../../../01-Class-Content/12-MySQL/04-Supplemental/mysql-mac-guide.md) and [Windows](../../../../01-Class-Content/12-MySQL/04-Supplemental/mysql-windows-guide.md) computers, as well as instructions on initializing the MySQL Shell.
+* Direct the students to the `04-Supplemental` folder where there are installation instructions for both the MySQL Server and Workbench for [Mac](../../../../01-Class-Content/12-MySQL/04-Supplemental/mysql-mac-guide.md) and [Windows](../../../../01-Class-Content/12-MySQL/04-Supplemental/mysql-windows-guide.md) computers, as well as instructions on initializing the MySQL Shell.

 * Remind the students to have both MySQL Server and Workbench installed **before** coming to class!